What is a brain aneurysm?

-A brain aneurysm is a bulge in an artery within the brain.
+A brain aneurysm, also known as a cerebral aneurysm, is a bulge in an artery within the brain.
 Many people have a brain aneurysm without realising it.
 If the aneurysm leaks or bursts, however, it can cause bleeding on the brain, which can very quickly become life threatening.

 The main symptom of a burst aneurysm is a sudden, very severe headache.
 If this happens to you, seek medical attention immediately by calling triple zero (000) and asking for an ambulance.